Forricide/still-feel-alive/Chapter 9.md

 Faultline sighs.
 "Yes.
 You've been gone since Tuesday."

 "What day is it?"
 As soon as the words leave her mouth, she feels a twinge of regret.
-She might have been able to find that information on the computer.
+She might have been able to find that information on the computer, now probably broken.
 Faultline gives her a strange look.

 "Monday.
 It's been almost a week - where were you?"